winstond/plovermodifiers/README.md

 2. The two-stroke option _may_ work with Plover's default number system, but I haven't tested that yet.
 If anyone wants to try it and let me know where there are conflicts I can see if a simple change will fix it.
 (The one-stroke) option using # will likely never work with Plover default numbers.

 ## Usage
-1. Download the files in this repo (specifical generator.html and generator.js) to an empty folder.
+1. Download the files in this repo (specifically generator.html and generator.js) to an empty folder.
 2. Open generator.html in your browser.
 3. Select "Plover" or "Phoenix" for your theory.
 (Note: All this does is change two letters, AOEU for I and SWR for Z)